 Byron Signature Works

-You can see what I have available here.
+You can see what is currently available by clicking the button.

 Realistic and impressionist original art work to refresh your home or office available for purchase.

 Welcome to the realistic landscape oil paintings and artwork of William Hagerman and Impressionist works by Byron, my alter ego and the signature used for my impressionist work.

 Subject matter includes realistic and impressionist paintings of the Texas Hill Country, Bluebonnet Paintings, American West, Southwest landscapes, and other beautiful views of the rural countryside.

 Viewing the variety of landscape oil paintings, will give rise to pleasant moments of contemplation as you view the subtle nuances captured in a moment of time.